Friday, 29 January 2021

 Welcome to part 3 of my Allstar Link node build.

-In this installment I will start work on the CM108 USB sound modules and show you how to modify one for use with an Allstar Link node.
+In this instalment I will start working on the CM108 USB sound modules and show you how to modify one for use with an Allstar Link node.
 The module forms a link between the modified Baofeng radio transceiver and the Raspberry PI single board computer.

 The CMedia CM108 is a highly popular single chip USB audio solution.
 All essential modules are embedded into an LQFP 48 pin package.
 The chip includes a dual DAC, earphone driver, ADC, microphone booster, PLL, voltage regulator and USB 2.0 compliant transceiver.